JoannaDrx/SGE-cluster-pipeline/README.md

-# RNA-Seq pipeline on SGE cluster
+# RNA-Seq pipeline on SGE cluster - June 2016

 A pipeline for RNA-Seq data processing using the UCSF qb3 cluster (SGE).